 Something you may have to deal with is management insistence the controller be installed somewhere that may not be ideal from the point of view of a professional security installation – this will most commonly occur in a retail site, where décor is paramount.

-When this occurs, you’ll need to have a strong sense of why your selected location offers enhanced security and reliability with minimised complexity, though there may be applications when you will have to work with the location you’re given.
+When this occurs, you’ll need to have a strong sense of why your selected location offers enhanced security and reliability with minimised complexity, though there may be applications when you will have to simply do the best you can with the location and the personalities you’re given.